georgiagrayland/sports-expense-tracker/README.md

 - If they do this then elect to show their report again, all current & new expenses will be shown in a new data frame.
-- This runs continuously and the user is able to keep adding expenses/savings, and mutliple for each group:
+- This runs continuously and the user is able to keep adding expenses/savings, and multiple for each group:

-(new expesne report with old ones still there)
+(new expense report with old ones still there)

 - The user will stop being presented with options once 0 is chosen for the ‘choices’ input to exit the program.

-*Note: if a user choose 6 on the first input without entering any epxense/savings data, and empty Data Frame will show, and they user will be prompted with the options again:*
+*Note: if a user choose 6 on the first input without entering any expense/savings data, and empty Data Frame will show, and they user will be prompted with the options again:*

 (screenshot of this scenario)